-Unfortunately, there is no dog potty that is completely self-cleaning, but at this writing it is not available.
+There is only one dog potty that is completely self-cleaning, but at this writing it is not available.
 Therefore, you will have to actively manage the cleanup of the dog potty.
 While some dog potties do a good job in helping you manage liquid wastes and their odors, you will have to promptly collect and discard any solid waste in order to keep your house from stinking up.
-And, if you have a really large dog, there are few options besides lining up several smaller dog potties together, or using doggy pee pads.

 DoggieLawn Disposable Dog Potty is an excellent indoor potty solution for several reasons.
 First, for those who would prefer not to clean a potty, DoggieLawn is "no fuss no muss."
 It comes in a "pizza box" type cardboard container that you can simply throw out when it's full and replace it with a new one when it's needed.
 Second, for pets and owners who prefer something that is not artificial, DoggieLawn is real grass.
 It smells like grass and feels like grass because it IS real grass and dogs seem to really like it for doing their business.
 Third, this product is effective.
 And fourth: The company will consult with you, if needed, to help you train your dog to use the potty!

 DoggieLawn is especially designed with a complex root system that absorbs urine and odors.
 After one to three weeks of use (depending on the how much your dog uses it), all you have to do is discard it and open up a new one.